 Can sex cause cancer?

 Many patients and their partners worry that cancer can be passed on to another person during sex.
 It can’t be.
 And for most cancers, there’s no link between a person’s sex life and cancer risk or the risk of having cancer come back after treatment

 There are some viruses passed from one person to another through sex that can cause some kinds of cancer.
 Still, these cancers are not caused by sex itself.
 They’re caused by viruses that can be picked up during sex with someone who has the virus.
 If you’re having sex with a new partner, you can protect yourself from many of these germs by using condoms for every sex act.
-Call us to learn more about other topics related to infection and cancer, or read Infectious Agents and Cancer on our website.
+Call us to learn more about other topics related to infection and cancer, or read Infections That Can Lead to Cancer on our website.

 Can sex during cancer treatment hurt a partner?

 Chemo: A few chemo drugs can come out in small amounts in semen.
 You might want to use condoms while you are getting chemo and for about 2 weeks afterward.
 Talk to your doctor about this.

 Men who are getting chemo also should avoid causing pregnancy during and for some time after treatment because chemo could damage sperm cells.
 This could lead to birth defects.
 Ask your doctor about birth control if your partner might get pregnant.
 Also ask when you can stop using birth control for this reason.

 Radiation: For men getting radiation from a machine, having sex will not expose their partners to it.
 It’s different if you have radiation implants put inside your body (like seed implants for prostate cancer).
 In this case, those who spend time very close to you might get small amounts in the first few weeks or months.
 Talk to your doctor or nurse about any questions or concerns about keeping your partner safe.

 When should a person with cancer not have sex?

 Ask your doctor if sex would cause a problem any time during or after treatment.
 Here are some things to think about: